With the banning of electric scooters on campus, Concordia students will now have one less way of getting from class to class.

 The ban on e-scooters comes after a student accidentally backed their electric scooter into the glass on the main floor of the Koehnke Community Center in early September and shattered a section of it.

-After the incident inside the KCC, a committee was put together to decide what to do about e-scooters and other types of personal transportation on campus.
-Kathy Gebhardt, the Dean of Students and the Vice President for Student Success and Athletics, led the committee, and on September 25th they announced their decision via a mass email sent to every CUC student.
+After the crash inside the KCC, a committee was put together to decide what to do about e-scooters and other types of personal transportation on campus, led by Kathy Gebhardt, the dean of students.
+On Sept.
+25 the committee announced their decision via a mass email sent to CUC students, faculty, and staff.

-“To maintain the safety and comfort of all individuals on campus, CUC prohibits the use of e-scooters and other motorized personal transportation devices on university premises and in university facilities,” said the email sent out by Gebhardt to the students.
+“To maintain the safety and comfort of all individuals on campus, CUC prohibits the use of e-scooters and other motorized personal transportation devices on university premises and in university facilities,” Gebhardt said in the email.

 The email also said that while bikes, skateboards, and self-propelled scooters were still allowed on campus, they were not permitted inside buildings or the parking structure.